-The Mirrorless vs dSLR camera debate has been a fierce one ever since the introduction of mirrorless cameras, and now in 2017, the battle is still raging on!
+The Mirrorless vs dSLR camera debate has been a fierce one ever since the introduction of mirrorless cameras, and here in 2019, the battle is still raging on!

 In the past, the mirrorless vs dSLR debate could be summed up by answering 2 questions: Want a smaller camera body?
 Get a Mirrorless camera.
 Want better image quality?
 Get a dSLR camera.